acl-org/acl-2020/_pages/program/tutorials.md

 ## Tutorial Schedule

-Note that the time slots are mentioned in Seattle, USA Time.
+Note that the time slots are mentioned in Seattle, Pacific Daytime Time (UTC/GMT-7).
 Some tutorials are held twice and some are held once.

-### 6:30 AM to 9:30 AM (Seattle Time)
+### 6:00 AM to 9:30 AM (Seattle Time)

 [T1](#t1-interpretability-and-analysis-in-neural-nlp-cutting-edge-): Interpretability and Analysis in Neural NLP <br/>
 [T5](#t5-achieving-common-ground-in-multi-modal-dialogue-cutting-edge-): Achieving Common Ground in Multi-modal Dialogue <br/>